Spritsail: Dinghies

 Modern use of the spritsail has also become more common through its use in the Optimist (dinghy) - this uses a boomed spritsail - in the case of which the sprit is tensioned by a snotter arrangement.
 This much simpler implementation sees the sprit anchored higher on the mast than on barges.

 Leg of mutton spritsail

 This is a sprit rig that uses a triangular sail, the luff is bent to the mast, and the one spar, the sprit-boom attaches to the clew of the sail.
 The fore end of the boom is tensioned (pulled tight to the mast) by use of a snotter chord.
-On a Bolger 59 rig, there is a 14'3" luff, 13'7" leech and 9'0" foot.
+It is a precursor of the wishbone rig first popularised by windsurfers.
+On a Bolger 59 (square foot) rig, there is a 14'3" luff, 13'7" leech and 9'0" foot.

 Local boats

 The spritsail is also commonly used in a fore-and-aft rig (along with a staysail) on local traditional wooden boats of the west coast of Norway, most notably the faering variant of the Oselvar.
 Traditionally, up until the second half of the 1800s, these boats used to be rigged with a square rig.